iomicroservices/baselink-nuxt/content/services/tradespeople/certificates-reports/non-domestic-epc.md

 Each assessment includes a review of the property's layout, heating and cooling systems, insulation, lighting, ventilation and construction materials.
 These factors are used to calculate the property's energy performance rating, from A (most efficient) to G (least efficient).

 #description
-Once the visit is complete, you’ll receive a digital certificate and expert advice on improvements that could boost efficiency, lower operating costs, and help meet future regulatory standards.
+Once the visit is complete, you'll receive a digital certificate and expert advice on improvements that could boost efficiency, lower operating costs, and help meet future regulatory standards.

 #description
 Booking through BaseLink is fast and fully digital.
 Submit your request online, receive an instant quote, and choose a time that suits your business.
-There’s no need to coordinate paperwork or chase phone calls — we manage everything through our streamlined platform.
+There's no need to coordinate paperwork or chase phone calls — we manage everything through our streamlined platform.

 #description
 All EPC assessors on our platform are fully accredited and experienced in commercial property assessments.
 Whether you're preparing for a lease, sale or renovation, we make it easy to meet your legal obligations.